WHAT ARE THE BENEFITS OF A PROFESSIONAL-STYLE RANGE?

 Commercial-style ranges tend to take the heat up a notch with multiple types of burners.
 Expect at least one burner with a high BTU (British Thermal Units) rating, which measures the amount of heat a gas burner can produce, as well as low and medium BTU burners.
 High heat helps aid successful searing, sautéing, stir-frying and bringing large stock pots to a rolling boil.
 Low heat is ideal for holding a steady simmer and gradually melting ingredients.
 Select KitchenAid® commercial-style range burners reach from 5,000 up to 20,000 BTUs.

 Professional-inspired design details give these ranges a powerful yet modern look with a haute cuisine feel.
 Large front-control knobs, heavy-duty grates, and no or minimal backguard can be found on many commercial-style ranges.

 While standard ranges are also available in dual fuel models, they are widely available in the commercial-style category.
 Dual fuel ranges satisfy the needs of the most demanding cooks by combining the responsive control of a gas cooking surface with the consistent baking, roasting and broiling of an electric oven.

-For culinary adventurers who are always exploring a new technique, commercial-style ranges can open up exciting possibilities.
-KitchenAid® models, for instance, have convertible grates that you can adjust according to the cooking technique.
-Leave the grate level for high-heat searing and sautéing, flip it over to lift your pan above the flame to simmer and melt or remove it to nestle a round-bottom wok in the flame for stir-fry.
-Convection cooking is also very common in commercial-style ranges along with sealed burners and easy glide rollout racks.
+For culinary adventurers who are always exploring new techniques, commercial-style ranges can open up exciting possibilities.
+KitchenAid® models, for instance, have convertible grates that you can adjust according to your cooking technique.
+Leave the grate level for high-heat searing and sautéing, flip it over and lift your pan above the flame to simmer and melt or remove it to nestle a round-bottom wok in the flame for a stir-fry.
+Convection cooking is also very common in commercial-style ranges, along with sealed burners and easy glide rollout racks.